Joshuamadu4/alx-pre_course/README.md

-update README.md My first readme
+ My first readme and i will have it this time.